-- From a chemical plant in Springfield, Massachusetts: processing of high-speed steel twist drills has increased their life by 300%.
+- From a chemical plant in Springfield, Massachusetts: processing of high-speed steel twist drills increased their life by 300%.

-- From a chemical plant in Waterford, New York: O-1 granulator blades that previously lasted for 100 runs, now last for 120 runs with processing.
+- From a chemical plant in Waterford, New York: O-1 granulator blades that previously lasted 100 runs, were lasting 120 runs with processing.